pnlbwh/pnlNipype/pnlNiPypeTutorial.md

 The other half of the QC is the visual and automatic check where you look at the images on FSLEyes.

-To open FSLEyes, type `fsleyes`.
+To open FSLEyes, type `fsleyes &`.

 To open your sample file go to **File** > **Add from File** > and then open `sample-dwi-xc.nii.gz` in the `/rfanfs/pnl-zorro/home/yourdirectory/PipelineTraining/Diffusion_b3000` directory.

+You can scroll through each view by clicking and dragging in the window with the left mouse button.
+The sliders at the top next to brightness and contrast will allow you to adjust how the picture looks.
+To scroll through the gradient directions, there will be a box labeled **Volume** near the bottom of the screen.
+You can use your scroll wheel while hovering over this box, click on the up and down arrows, or type in a desired number to go through each gradient.
+You will probably have to adjust the brightness/contrast for some of these.
+Have an RA go through a QC tutorial with you to learn more about QCing diffusion scan.

-You will want to look through all 73 gradients for a few different things: **movement artifacts**, **ghosting**, and **signal drops**.
-In your spread sheet from the parameter checks, note any movement artifacts and ghostings along with which gradients show signal drops.
+For now, you will want to look through all 73 gradients for a few different things: **movement artifacts**, **ghosting**, and **signal drops**.
+In your spreadsheet from the parameter checks, note any movement artifacts and ghostings along with which gradients show signal drops.
 To change gradients, scroll over the **Volumes** counter.
 Then, look for **DWI Component** on the left under **Display** > **Scalar Display** and you can move through them with the arrows.
 Look below to see an example of each: